New Car Buying Tips

 the model you wanted to buy, pick another model (unless you have money to

 burn).
-The easiest way to shop around for the best rates is to use Esurance
+The easiest way to shop around for the best rates is to use Esurance.

-They both offer free
+They offer free

 online quotes from multiple insurance companies using just one